 Two more texts are also published here.
 The first one is the so-called Fragment of the Physiologus, an excerpt from the Commentaries to the Hexaemeron of Eustathius of Antiochia.
 It does not belong to the Byzantine recension, but has been popular in the South Slavic tradition.
 Its copies can also be compared or read in their entirety.
 The second text is the only extant copy of the Pseudo-Basilian recension in South Slavic translation presenting an original, probably Slavic, compilation of the three basic Greek recensions.

 In this edition all copies of the text of the South Slavic Physiologus are presented both in parallel and in full.
 The bottom row of the collation windows gives numbers which make it possible to refer to any segment of the text (e.g. съ травꙋ: Aspide / Second translation, (copy) Г: 153).
 The rows of the full-text windows are also numbered to facilitate citation.
 The recommended formats for full and short citations of this segment of the text are:

 Stoykova, A. The Slavic Physiologus of the Byzantine Recension: Electronic Text Edition and Comparative Study, 2011, Aspide/Second translation, Г : 153 (physiologus.proab.info accessed on 15 January 2011).

 Stoykova 2011, Aspide/Second translation, Г: 153.

 For convenience of comparison the copies are presented chapter by chapter in the Beast and Birds menu.
-Since different copies include different chapters and their order can vary, information about the contents and structure of each copy is given in the Copies menu, which is arranged by translation.
+Since different copies include different chapters and their order may vary, information about the contents and structure of each copy is given in the Copies menu, which is arranged by translations.

 The texts of the Physiologus were excerpted from the original manuscripts de visu or from microfilms and photoprints.
 The exact positions of page breaks have not always been noted; this information will eventually be added to the site.